stephanie-w/brainscribble/content/statinf2.md

 If the p-value is low (ie. lower than the significant level ($\alpha$), usually 5% as a standard level of rejection), then we saw that is very unlikely to observe the data if the null hypothesis is true and reject it.

 If the p-value is high (ie. higher than ($\alpha$), we say that it is likely to observe the data even if the null hypothesis was true, and thus do not reject it.

+## Interpreting the p-value

+When a probability value is below the $\alpha$ level, the effect is statistically significant and the null hypothesis is rejected.
+However, not all statistically significant effects should be treated the same way.
+For example, you should have less confidence that the null hypothesis is false if p = 0.049 than p = 0.003.
+If the null hypothesis is rejected, then the alternative to the null hypothesis (called the alternative hypothesis) is accepted.

+In many situations it is very unlikely two conditions will have the same population means.
+Therefore, even before an experiment comparing their effectiveness is conducted, the researcher knows that the null hypothesis of exactly no difference is false.
+If a test of the difference is significant, then the direction of the difference is established.

+When a significance test results in a high probability value, it means that the data provide little or no evidence that the null hypothesis is false.
+However, the high probability value is not evidence that the null hypothesis is true.
+The problem is that it is impossible to distinguish a null effect from a very small effect.

 Example: